Operation where excess skin and, to a lesser extent, fat is removed from below the umbilicus (or tummy button).

 - Panniculectomy or an abdominoplasty after massive weight loss?

 - Survey finds tummy tuck most popular UK op

 - Seven things you should know before you have a tummy tuck

 - What can a tummy tuck do?

-- Should you have some liposuction with your tummy tuck?
+- Should you have liposuction with a tummy tuck?

 - How soon can I start exercising after a tummy tuck?

 If you want a flatter stomach, you probably know that there are two main options: liposuction or an abdominoplasty, better known as the tummy tuck.
 However, it’s worth bearing in mind that these are two very different cosmetic surgery procedures and they do separate jobs.
 Choosing which is the best procedure for you depends on your individual concerns and expectations from surgery.

 Liposuction is an invasive procedure that sucks out excess fat, permanently removing it from the body and producing a more toned physique.
 A tummy tuck, on the other hand, addresses the excess skin which hangs in folds after major weight loss by trimming some of it away and suturing what’s left – along with a strengthening of the abdominal wall muscles and repositioning of the belly button if required.